hamedgasemi200/php-chunk-file-upload/README.md

 # Php Chunk File Upload

-A light weight PHP package for handling the chunk file upload.
+A lightweight PHP package for handling the chunk file upload.
 Compatible with almost all the versions of Laravel.

 ## Usage